nikiiitb/Project_2/README.md

 ### PyTorch + LoRA implementation
 Contained in vqa_model_pytorch_2.ipynb + vqa_model_pytorch_lora_2.ipynb

+### Dataset used
 All 10k, 20k, ...
 1000k sampled datasets uploaded as .pkl in the dataset.

+### Model Weights + Testing
+Model weights are contained in Release 1: https://github.com/nikiiitb/Project_2/releases/tag/v1.0.0 Please use vqa_model_2_yes_no_test.ipynb or vqa_model_2_clipped_test.ipynb for testing the model and printing Accuracy, F1 Score, Precision and Recall